IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Shadeflame Staff having a crafting recipe

+-Rust Burn boosting acid burn on organic enemies

+-Kou Sash not listing that it makes Ninja Bombs ignore enemy immunities

 -Lava Details no longer hides Additive blending

 -Animation bug with the Giant Lizard, also uses unicorn AI and has a proper death sound